Hypernova-Tetra/SF_Aggro-Titans_Test/README.md

 - Utilizes unused "Homing_Laser" pattern slots.
 - Cyloop Finisher animations have been adjusted to flow a bit faster.
 - Fixed Phase 2 transition in which Sonic was erroneously shown as "Super Sonic" and not "Super Sonic 2"
-- Parrymiss QTE has a shorter variant version in the settings.
+- Parrymiss QTE now Phase-changes.
+A shorter animation will play after Phase 2, but before the next change below.
-- Parrymiss QTE changes after being hit with the "Dark Ball" cutscene (bo6160 / bo6165).
+- Parrymiss QTE in Phase 2 changes after being hit with the "Dark Ball" cutscene and surviving. (bo6165).
 - All "bo6xxx.pac" uses the "Realtime Definitive Edition" mod.
 - Cutscene "bo6190" (The End's defeat) has a small prerendered section where Eggman aims his shot at the titans.
 - Grand Slam event is fully in real-time.